chief15092009/Australia-Federal-Court/Rules of Procedure/Local Administrative Rules of Court.md

 Masters are responsible for judicial, quasi-judicial and judicial administration matters; liaison with court administrators, members of the Bar and public; and procedural direction to Court registry staff.

-Masters are appointed by the Lord Chief Judge and subject to dismissal at the discretion of the court.
+Masters are appointed by the Chief Judge and subject to dismissal at the discretion of the court.

-Unless appointed as a judge, masters are subject to the limitations set out in this policy and those given by the Lord Chief Judge.
+Unless appointed as a judge, masters are subject to the limitations set out in this policy and those given by the Chief Judge.

-A Master has the same jurisdiction under any enactment or the Rules of Court as a Judge of the Court sitting in Chambers if, in respect of any matter, the Lord Chief Judge has given a direction that a Master shall exercise that jurisdiction.
+A Master has the same jurisdiction under any enactment or the Rules of Court as a Judge of the Court sitting in Chambers if, in respect of any matter, the Chief Judge has given a direction that a Master shall exercise that jurisdiction.

 A Master has the same jurisdiction under any enactment or the Rules of Court as a Judge of the Court sitting in Chambers if, in respect of any judicial hearings in Chambers relating to interlocutory and interim applications made in a proceeding in the court, a Judge presiding has given a direction that a Master shall exercise that jurisdiction.